CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/monitoring.md

 * Network Interfaces

 ### Software Components
 Lumen monitors the software components that make up the Lumen Private Cloud on VMware Cloud Foundation product.
-This includes monitoring components such as:
+This includes monitoring components such as the following:

 * ESXi Servers
 * vSphere